-Rosa Flores is a CNN correspondent based in Miami.
-She has covered domestic news stories across the U.S. and Puerto Rico and international news stories in over 10 countries for CNN's TV and digital platforms.
+Rosa Flores is an award-winning CNN correspondent based in Houston, covering domestic news across the U.S. and Puerto Rico, and international news for the network’s worldwide platforms.

-Her yearlong investigation into the death of Roshad McIntosh, a Chicago teenager who was shot and killed by a Chicago police officer, led to the reopening of the city’s investigation, and resulted in one of the officers involved being recommended for termination.
-Flores’ investigation is documented in a three-episode CNNgo documentary called “Beneath The Skin," with a Spanish version of the work releasing on CNN en Español in both television and online under the title "Bajo la Piel."
+Her 2017 investigation into the death of Roshad McIntosh, a Chicago teenager who was shot and killed by a Chicago police officer, led to the reopening of the city’s investigation, and resulted in one of the officers involved being recommended for termination.
+Flores’ investigation is documented in a three-episode CNNgo documentary called “Beneath The Skin.”
+The project won high praise, including an EPPY Award and a National Association of Black Journalists Award.

 Flores covered Pope Francis, from the papal plane, during his visits to Panama for World Youth Day, the United States, Cuba, Mexico, Chile, and Peru, including an impromptu marriage between two flight attendants some 36,000 feet in the air.
-She also traveled to Ecuador, Bolivia and Paraguay to cover Francis' first visit to his native South America.
+She also traveled to Ecuador, Bolivia, and Paraguay to cover Francis’ visit to his native South America.
 In 2018, Salt and Light Catholic Media Foundation honored her with a Distinguished Journalist Award for her coverage of the Pope and the Catholic Church.

-Flores covered President Barack Obama’s visit to Argentina and also his attendance to the Seventh Summit of the Americas in Panama City, Panama, which included the historic handshake between the US and Cuba after more than half a century of cold war rivalry.
-Flores also traveled to Cuba to cover the reestablishment of relations between the US and Cuba.
+Flores covered President Barack Obama’s visit to Argentina, and his attendance to the Seventh Summit of the Americas in Panama City, Panama, which included the historic handshake between the U.S. and Cuba after more than half a century of cold war rivalry.
+Flores also traveled to Cuba to cover the reestablishment of relations between the U.S. and Cuba.

-She also covers international breaking news stories including the 2017 earthquake in Mexico city, the 2015 explosion of a Mexico City maternity hospital, the 2015 detention of five Syrians in Honduras traveling with fake passports, the 2014 influx of unaccompanied minors across the US southern border and then their deportation back to Honduras.
+She has covered international breaking news stories, including the 2017 earthquake in Mexico City, the 2015 explosion of a Mexico City maternity hospital, the 2015 detention of five Syrians in Honduras traveling with fake passports, the 2014 influx of unaccompanied minors across the U.S. southern border, and then their deportation back to Honduras.
 Flores also covered the lead up to the 2016 Rio Olympics from Rio de Janeiro, Brazil.

 Flores joined CNN in 2013.
-She was based in New York City for two years and Chicago for two years.
+She has been based in Miami, New York City and Chicago.
 Before joining CNN, she anchored the 4pm newscast at WBRZ-TV, the ABC affiliate in Baton Rouge.
 At WBRZ, she uncovered soil contamination in the East Baton Rouge Parish School District, which led to the testing of all schools in the district.

 Prior to moving to Louisiana’s capital city, Flores covered enterprise and breaking news stories at WDSU-TV, the NBC affiliate in New Orleans.
-Starting in September 2007, she reported for KHOU-TV, the CBS affiliate in Houston and started her career in TV reporting at KWTV--TV in Oklahoma City in
+Starting in September 2007, she reported for KHOU-TV, the CBS affiliate in Houston and started her career in TV reporting at KWTV-TV in Oklahoma City.

 But news reporting is her second career.
 Read about how a prayer and a promise led to her career change in this Reporter Notebook.

 She earned a Bachelor’s degree in broadcast journalism, Bachelor’s degree in business administration, and Master’s degree in accounting at the University of Texas at Austin, where in 2018 she was honored as an Outstanding Young Texas Exes.